-- Grant applications are considered twice each year by the Foundation Board of Managers.
-Applications must be received no later than March 15 or September 15.
+Grant applications are considered twice each year by the Foundation Board of Managers.
+Next Acceptance date is September 15, 2017.

-- All conditional grants in which the conditions have not been met by the end of the Foundation’s fiscal year (March 31) shall expire as of that date unless otherwise specified in the grant.
-All conditional grant recipients shall be advised of this policy provision.
+All grants in which the conditions have not been met by the end of the Grant period shall expire as of that date unless otherwise granted an extension.

-- Recipients of grants are expected to adhere closely to the stipulated terms of the grant and to the program described in the application.
+Recipients of grants are expected to adhere closely to the stipulated terms of the signed grant agreement and to the program described in the application.